 4. turmeric root.
 One of my faves.
 This stuff is a potent antioxidant and cleanser.
 It’s what gives curry its yellow hue, and the curcumin in turmeric is anti-inflammatory.
 This is my favorite recipe that uses turmeric.
 You can also make a warm coconut milk drink with turmeric– it’s said to improve allergies.

 5. fermented cod liver oil.
 Before you say “gross,” hear me out.
 Fermented cod liver oil has been prepared traditionally–meaning cold processed– is a rich source of bioavailable (easy to absorb) vitamins A, D, K2, E and omega 3 fatty acids.
 It’s not heavily processed like most fish oils on the market.
-Click here for more benefits.
-I take 1 tsp daily and only recommend Green Pastures (try the cinnamon tingle).
+Rosita is a good brand.

 6. apple cider vinegar.
 ACV has many benefits, from digestive aid to skin toner (dilute with water if you use it on skin) to hair cleanser.
 It’s a good detoxifier, and a shot in the afternoon provides a good alkalizing boost.

 7. herbs & spices.
 Your spice cabinet is chock full of spices with amazing benefits.
 Cinnamon balances blood sugar and may remove cholesterol deposits; oregano is anti-fungal; rosemary contains carnosol which fights cancer; cayenne burns fat and can reduce arthritis pain.
 Herbs such as cilantro, garlic and ginger are cleansing.
 Cilantro even chelates heavy metals from the body!